On Stably Pointed Varieties and Generically Stable Groups in ACVF: Introduction

 The geometry in models of the theory ACF of algebraically closed fields is well understood.
 Each complete type concentrates on a unique irreducible algebraic variety and definable groups are definably isomorphic to algebraic groups.
 We still do not have a complete corresponding picture for ACVF (the theory of non-trivially valued algebraically closed fields).

-In \cite[Theorem 6.11]{Metastable}, Hrusovski-Rideau show that given a pair $(G,p)$, where $G$ is an affine algebraic group and $p$ is a generically stable generic type of a definable subgroup $H$, $H$ is definably isomorphic to the $\mathcal{O}$-valued points of some group scheme defined over the valuation ring $\mathcal{O}$.
-In this paper we expand the ideas from \cite{Metastable} to give a geometric interpretation of the category of varieties with generically stable Zariski dense types concentrated on them.
+In \cite[Theorem 6.11]{Metastable}, Hrushovski and Rideau-Kikuchi show that given a pair $(G,p)$, where $G$ is an affine algebraic group and $p$ is a generically stable generic type of a definable subgroup $H$, $H$ is definably isomorphic to the $\mathcal{O}$-valued points of some group scheme defined over the valuation ring $\mathcal{O}$.
+In this paper we expand the ideas from \cite{Metastable} to give a geometric interpretation of the category of (affine) varieties with generically stable Zariski dense types concentrated on them.
 We expand and elaborate:

 Let $(K,\val )$ be an algebraically closed field with a non-trivial valuation.
 Denote by $\mathcal{O}_K=\{x\in K: \val (x)\geq 0\}$ its valuation ring, by $\Gamma_K$ its value group and by $k_K$ its residue field.
 Most of the following results hold for more general valued fields and we do so in the text, but for ease of presentation we state everything over $K$.